ChanduDhakad/MailApplication/README.md

 # MailApplication
-This is a user-mail application having user-registration, login, logout, mail-send, star-mail functionality.

-# BookStoreApplication
-Masai Book Store Application is a web application for a book store that allows users to register, login, browse books, add books to their cart, and purchase books.
-The application also includes features like tracking popular authors, refreshing the cart, analyzing the most number of unique books that the user can buy, and deleting an author

-#Technologies Used
+The Masai Mail Application is a secure email service that allows users to send and receive emails, with features such as multiple recipients, starring and deleting emails, and user authentication.

 # Tech Stack
 - Java